Ms. Mystic: Powers and abilities

 Ms. Mystic is a magician; her ability to wield magic also gives her the power of flight, the ability to summon a sword of light, and undefined "Elemental powers".

 She can also call upon Mother Nature for assistance.
-Ms. Mystic once called upon Mother Nature for help, and she responded by creating the superhero team Urth 4.
-Urth 4 are strongly influenced by the Fantastic Four, a group of four superheroes based on the four classical Greek elements.
+Ms. Mystic once called upon Mother Nature for help, and she responded by creating the superhero team Urth 4, who are strongly influenced by the Fantastic Four, a group of four superheroes based on the four classical Greek elements.

 Controversy over co-creation

 In 1993 comics artist Michael Netzer sued Neal Adams for credit and misappropriation of a jointly created property, claiming that he initially conceived the character of Ms. Mystic at the behest of DC Comics' art director Vince Colletta in 1977, and went on to co-create the character with Adams.
-The suit was subsequently dismissed in the United States District Court for the Southern District of New York on grounds of the Statute of Limitations.
+The suit was subsequently dismissed in the United States District Court for the Southern District of New York on grounds of the Statute of limitations.
 Netzer later publicly apologized for the grief caused to Adams by the litigation and acknowledged Adams' sole ownership of the character, while maintaining his claim to initial co-authorship.
-In 2018 Netzer posted a long attack on Adams on his Facebook page, in response to an interview Adams gave to the magazine Back Issue.
+In 2018 Netzer posted a long attack on Adams on his Facebook page, in response to an interview Adams gave to the magazine Back Issue!.